spatie/laravel-partialcache/README.md

 Configuration isn't necessary, but there are two options specified in the config file:

+- `partialcache.enabled`: Fully enable or disable the cache.
+Defaults to `true`.
 - `partialcache.directive`: The name of the blade directive to register.
 Defaults to `cache`.
 - `partialcache.key`: The base key that used for cache entries.
 Defaults to `partialcache`.